 Fishing here is done by nets.
 Put out at dusk and hauled at sunrise.
 The old fashion way, wooden boat and oars.
 The trout caught are gutted and stuffed with salt to preserve.
 There is a fresh water spring feeding into the lake to provide drinking water.
 If you are spending a few days up here the only bathing option is a bar of soap and a hop in the lake.
 Even in the summer, it is a frigid temperature.
 And your toilet is, well, lets just say no toilet reviews come out from these parts.

 Since we were short on time and this was a last minute trip that pended on the weather, this is just a day trip for us.
 We sit outside facing the sun and enjoy our sandwiches, coffee and the silence.
 After a 25 year hiatus from here I hope it will not be another 25 years before I return.
-Daylight is our clock and we begin our hike back.
+Daylight is our clock and we begin our hike back, I’m glad I had my stuff sack so I didn’t have to go around carrying my heavy luggage.
 I can’t fathom the idea of having a place like this so close to home and I hope this stays within the family for generations to come.